 The TOE and the Operational Environment's web browser will generate ephemeral ECDH (ECDHE) keys during TLS setup since an ECDHE ciphersuite is used.
-The TOE uses the environmental PKCS#11

-Cryptographic Module to generate CA, System, and TLS keys which may be either RSA or ECC, but default to RSA-3072.
+The TOE generates the initial set of authentication credentials which may be either RSA or ECC, but default to RSA-3072.
+The TOE uses the environmental PKCS#11 Cryptographic Module to generate CA, System, OCSP, and TLS keys which may be either RSA or ECC, but default to RSA-3072.